CyberSecuriTim/azure-packet-capture/README.md

 - NOTE: The SSH (secure shell) protocol facilitates the establishment of secure, encrypted access to the command line interface (CLI) of a remote host via a network connection.

-- Enter "tcp.port == 22" or "ssh" in the wireshark search field.
+- Enter "tcp.port == 22" or "ssh" in the wireshark search filter.
   - SSH uses tcp port 22 for its remote connections

 - Open the command prompt and run the command "ssh (ubuntu-vm-admin username)@(ubuntu-vm private IP address)